SajjadR17/modern-shop-page/README.md

 ## 🧠 Developer Note

-JavaScript hasn’t been added yet because I’m still learning DOM manipulation.
+JavaScript hasn’t been added yet because I’m still learning JS.
 Once I master it, all my projects — including this one — will become fully interactive 💪
 For now, the details section doesn’t open smoothly — I’ll fix it in the next update once I understand transitions better.